 Select Default.

-DNS can identify the region and carrier attributes(the IP of the carrier's LocalDNS).
-When adding DNS records, you can set different record value returns for requests from different regions and carrier lines.
+Alibaba Cloud DNS can identify the region and carrier of the source IP address of a DNS request, which is usually the IP address of the carrier's local DNS.
+When you add a DNS record, you can return different record values for requests from different regions and carriers.

 nlb-****.com

-Enter the DNS name provided by the NLB instance.
+Enter the DNS name of the NLB instance.

-It is the domain name that the CNAME points to.
+The value is the domain name to which the CNAME record points.

 10

-Select the default value provided by the console.
+Select the default value provided in the console.

-Enter your custom domain name in the browser to perform an access test.
-For example, http://domain-name.
+Enter your custom domain name in your browser to test access to the application.
+For example, http://your_domain_name.

 Delete an NLB instance

-On the Basic Information in the SAE console, click the NLB instance name in the Application Access Settings.
-Go to the NLB instance details page in the Server Load Balancer SLB console.
+On the Basic Information page of the target application in the SAE console, click the name of the NLB instance in the Application Access Settings section to open its details page in the SLB console.

-On the NLB instance details page, click in the upper-right corner of the page.
+On the NLB instance details page, choose in the upper-right corner.
 In the Release Instance dialog box, click Confirm.

-Return to the Basic Information page.
-In the Application Access Settings section, click Delete in the Actions column.
-In the Confirm dialog box, click Confirm to delete.
+Return to the Basic Information page of the target application in the SAE console.
+In the Application Access Settings section, click Delete in the Actions column of the NLB instance.
+In the Confirm Deletion dialog box, click OK to delete the NLB instance.

-If you added multiple listening rules for the same NLB instance, delete all the listening rules before delete the NLB instance added.
+If you added multiple listener rules for the same NLB instance, you must delete all the listener rules before you can delete the NLB instance from the SAE console.